 It’s starting to smell a lot like Christmas!

-Pomander balls are a fancy term for oranges spiced with cloves that make your home smell amazing for the holidays.
-DIY pomander balls can be hung as ornaments, used in garlands, or arranged as a centerpiece.
+Pomander balls are a fancy term for oranges decorated with cloves that make your home smell amazing for the holidays.
+DIY pomander balls can be hung as ornaments, used in garlands, or arranged as a part of a festive holiday centerpiece.
 Get our must-have tips for creating your own orange pomanders.
-Plus, we're sharing easy ideas for decorating with oranges and cloves for Christmas.
+We’ll also show you how to use other citrus fruits as well.
+All you need is a few simple ingredients available at the grocery store.
+Drying the finished pomanders is a great way to create a lasting Christmas decoration.
+Plus, we're sharing easy ideas for decorating with oranges and cloves for Christmas and beyond.

 How to Make Pomander Balls

 - Whole cloves

 Follow our easy directions to make your own pomander balls.
 If you're making simple designs, each ball will take only a few minutes to make.

 Getting the kids involved in the pomander ball process can be a fun (and only a little messy) Christmas activity.
 It's as easy as sticking whole cloves into a fresh orange.
 To avoid hurting your fingertips, we recommend making holes in the rind ahead of time with a toothpick, skewer, or another small piercing tool (like this Commercial Ice Pick with Sheath, $5, Bed Bath & Beyond).
 Be sure to keep some napkins or paper towels around for the orange juice that's sure to escape!